google/fchan-go/writeup/writeup.md

 A downside of this approach is that while `Queue1` is lock free, `Queue2` is merely obstruction free.
-For an enqueue/dequeue pair of threads, each can continually increment equal `head` and `tail` indices while the dequeuer's CAS (line 47) always succeeds before the enqueuer's (line 34) resulting in livelock.
+For an enqueue/dequeue pair of threads, each can continually increment equal `head` and `tail` indices while the dequeuer's CAS (line 44) always succeeds before the enqueuer's (line 34) resulting in livelock.

 ## Lessons for Channels

 The `Queue2` above is the core of the implementation of a fast wait-free queue in @wfq.
-It is also the basic idea that we will leverage when designing a more scalable queue.
+It is also the basic idea that we will leverage when designing a more scalable channel.
 The rest of their algorithm consists in solving three problems that have analogs in our setting.

   (1) *Simulating an infinite array with a finite amount of memory.* Here the